Renewable Energy in Northern, Remote and Indigenous Communities

 Those involved in the technological side of renewable energy deployment in northern communities identify one of the largest hurdles to be policy, training and regulatory challenges.
 Research into human capacity needs, ownership structures and governance arrangements are critical to achieving long-term viability of renewable energy projects in Indigenous and remote communities.

 Investment in the renewable energy sector provides an enormous opportunity to address local energy needs, increase quality of life and overall human security and meet regional, national and international emissions targets.

-This flagship program is led by a core team at the U of S under the guidance of Dr. Greg Poelzer, a professor with the School of Environment and Sustainability (SENS), Lead of the Energy Group of the Fulbright Arctic Initiative, and Lead of the UArctic International Northern Governance Thematic Network.
+This flagship program is led by a core team at the U of S under the guidance of Dr. Greg Poelzer, a professor with the School of Environment and Sustainability (SENS), Lead of the Energy Group of the Fulbright Arctic Initiative, Co-Director of the CASES SSHRC Energy Partnership and Lead of the UArctic International Northern Governance Thematic Network.
 The larger core and collaborator research teams include expertise from across Western Canada, Alaska, Norway, Sweden, Finland and throughout the circumpolar north.

 In addition, Dr. Poelzer serves as an Advisor and Negotiator for SaskPower, working toward a global settlement with a major First Nation in northern Saskatchewan that will resolve historical issues and build new relationships going forward.
 A political scientist by training, his deep connections with industry, government, NGOs and Indigenous communities in Canada and across the circumpolar states are driving this initiative.

 Our program is dedicated to reconciliation and Indigenous involvement in all aspects of project development.
 We strive to engage constructively with Indigenous Peoples on a basis of equity, seeking partnerships that enable self-governance and build energy security, economic opportunities and sustainable communities.